ProxyOS/documentation/source/architecture.rst

 Channels
 --------

-For simplicity, only bidirectionnal channel with both ends initiatives will be considered at first glance.
+For simplicity, only bidirectionnal channels with both ends initiatives will be considered at first glance.

 Example of channels to be considered: